 GIA Certed 1.49ct Square Cushion Ruby - UNHEATED!

-Nice size, sparkly and priced to move at only $5000/ct!
+Nice size, sparkly and brilliant!
 Photo doesn't do this gem any justice

 1.40ct GIA Certed UNHEATED Padparadscha Sapphire (Orange Pink).
 We did not capture the true color of this gem, and photos